StarlingXWeb/starlingx-website/src/pages/blog/starlingx-intel-vran-boost.md

 ### Intel vRAN Boost Kubernetes Operator

 Intel vRAN Boost Kubernetes Operator provides the ability to orchestrate, configure and manage the Intel vRAN Boost integrated accelerator in latest 4<sup>th</sup> Generation Intel Xeon Scalable processors when deployed on a Kubernetes cluster(s).
-The Operator is backward compatible includes support for previous generations of Intel vRAN Accelerator ACC100 Adapter cards as well.
+The Operator is backward compatible, it includes support for previous generations of Intel vRAN Accelerator ACC100 Adapter cards as well.
 The Operator is a state machine which configures the resources, monitors them, and acts autonomously based on the user interaction.
 Operators perform the functionality of

 -	Detects and labels the worker nodes which has accelerators within the Kubernetes cluster.
 -	Configures the accelerators as per vRAN deployment requirements.